-Hiking: 2 miles, Elevation gain/loss: minimal; Van transfer: 4.5 hours
+Hiking: Up to 3 miles, Elevation gain/loss: +100' / -100'; Van transfer: 4 hours

 We gather for a 7am breakfast in the El Tovar dining room before slinging on our daypacks and tightening our laces in preparation for our big hike.
-We begin our journey into the inner canyon on the most direct?and one of the most scenic?routes to the Colorado River.
+We begin our journey into the inner canyon on the most direct—and one of the most scenic—routes to the Colorado River.
 The hand-built South Kaibab Trail follows open ridgelines that provide jaw-dropping 360-degree views throughout the seven-mile descent.
 Hiking down along a series of switchbacks, we eventually reach the aptly named Ooh-Aah Point before continuing on to Cedar Ridge, a flat plateau where we may encounter a mule train en route to the bottom of the canyon.
 At Skeleton Point, we peer down and catch a glimpse of the mighty Colorado, perpetually carving its way through the canyon as it has for millions of years.
 The last part of our hike leads us along the big river itself, then over a suspension bridge as we approach Phantom Ranch, serenely nestled on the banks of Bright Angel Creek.
 Tonight, we enjoy a hot meal at the Phantom Ranch Canteen before stepping outside to gaze up at an inky canopy speckled with countless twinkling stars.
-Overnight tonight in dormitory-style accommodations at Phantom Ranch.
+Overnight tonight in mixed gender cabins at Phantom Ranch.
 All meals included.

-Hiking: 7 miles, Elevation loss: -5,000'
+Hiking: 7 miles, Elevation loss: -4,780'

 Hiking: 10 miles, Elevation gain: +4,300'; Van transfer: 4.5 hours